MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 These instructions show how to configure a Pacemaker cluster on RHEL.
 1. Authorize the nodes.

-   `sudo pcs cluster auth *Node1 Node2 … NodeN* -u hacluster`
+   `sudo pcs cluster auth <Node1 Node2 … NodeN> -u hacluster`

    where *NodeX* is the name of the node.
 2. Create the cluster

-   `sudo pcs cluster setup --name *NameforCluster Nodelist* --start --all --enable`
+   `sudo pcs cluster setup --name <PMClusterName Nodelist> --start --all --enable`

    where *PMClusterName* is the name assigned to the Pacemaker cluster and *Nodelist* is the list of names of the nodes separated by a space.